-Excessive amounts of sodium can do significant damage to one’s health, putting a person at risk for enlarged heart muscle, kidney disease, osteoporosis, stroke, heart failure, high blood pressure and kidney stones.
-The effect isn’t only broad; it’s deep.
 According to the World Health Organization, an estimated 2.5 million deaths could be prevented each year if global salt consumption were reduced to recommended levels.
-The average person ingests 3,400mg of sodium a day — 50% more than the 2,300mg limit recommended by the FDA.
+The average person ingests 3,400 mg of sodium a day — 50% more than the 2,300mg limit recommended by the FDA.

-Food formulators are listening.
-The Global Sodium Reduction Ingredients Market is projected to grow at a CAGR of 11.71% during the forecast period (2020 - 2025).
-Unfortunately, they may not be eager to turn to common “go-to” salt alternatives, since each has issues related to flavor, healthfulness, clean labeling and profitability.
+Food formulators are listening and, more importantly, responding.
+The Global Sodium Reduction Ingredients Market is projected to grow at a robust CAGR of 11.71% during the forecast period (2020 - 2025).

-It’s difficult to replace sodium and still maintain the salty notes and flavors it imparts, particularly in formulations for condiments, cheesy soups and sauces, and other processed and prepared foods.
+Sodium replacement in food is difficult when trying to maintain the salty notes and flavors it imparts.
+This is particularly difficult in formulations for condiments, cheesy soups and sauces, and other creamy processed and prepared foods.
 Replacing sodium with another option, such as potassium chloride, can impart unappealing flavor notes, often described as bitter and metallic.

 While salt certainly presents health issues, many of the options available to formulators aren’t much better for consumers.
 For example, people with certain medical conditions that impair urinary excretion of potassium (such as renal failure and diabetes) may need to limit or altogether avoid foods that contain potassium chloride.